-(4) Accommodation expenses claimed under the international travel allowance cannot exceeds the prices for a four star hotel as prescribed by the ECA International Accommodation Report for the relevant city.
+(4) Accommodation expenses claimed under the international travel allowance must not exceed the prices for a four star hotel as prescribed by the ECA International Accommodation Report for the relevant city.

 Note: Members can obtain information on these rates from the Parliament.